Guest post by Melissa Christie

 It’s most important to find practices that you love, and turn those into healthy habits.

-Self-care really became a part of my life after I miscarried our first baby whilst traveling through India.
+Self-care really became a part of my life after I miscarried our first baby while traveling through India.
 I had been using Traditional Chinese Medicine to regulate my cycle and treat my PCOS, and I had been fortunate enough to conceive right away.

 Losing a baby is a situation where you feel a tremendous lack of control.
 Because the one thing you want to change is unchangeable.
 You cannot have your baby back.
 There is absolutely nothing you can do.